-They followed him to the door, waved their farewell, and then turned to face each other.
+They followed Yadon to the door, waved their farewell, and then turned to face each other.
 The face of the Logician was filled with wonder.
-"The tone, the look, in which you said 'we'..."
+He said to the woman, "The tone, the look, in which you said 'we'..."

 She nodded.
 "I'm staying," she said.
-"One wave over, another begun."
+"One wave's over, another has begun."

 A while later, watching from the ridge, Devlel and Laro Hing, arm in arm, contemplated the diminishing form of the Starsider descending the further slope of the Krokkembar.

 Devlel said, "I trust he's going to be all right down there."